Text Size Print

 This degree provides teachers the opportunity to investigate research-based theories in literacy, put theory into effective practice, and examine how culture impacts literacy teaching and learning.
 The goal of this program is to produce competent teacher-leaders able to teach literacy across the curriculum within the parameters of research-based literacy techniques and assessment.

 Students entering this program must possess a valid Virginia Collegiate Professional License or equivalent from another state at the time of admission to the program.
-Students interested in pursuing licensure as a Reading Specialist in the Commonwealth of Virginia are advised to obtain and adhere to the regulations of the Virginia Department of Education (VDOE) (www.doe.virginia.gov/.../licensure_regs.pdf) and to work with their school division’s personnel department to determine eligibility.
+Students interested in pursuing licensure as a Reading Specialist in the Commonwealth of Virginia are advised to obtain and adhere to the regulations of the Virginia Department of Education (VDOE, view 'Regulations' found at the bottom of the page) and to work with their school division’s personnel department to determine eligibility.

 In addition to completion of this approved graduate level program, the VDOE requires passing scores on the RVE: Reading Specialist Assessment and at least three years of successful classroom teaching experience in which the teaching of literacy is an important responsibility.
-Students should not attempt the RVE: Reading Specialist Assessment prior to the completion of READ 660, Evaluation and Applied Practicum in Emergent/Early Literacy; READ 670, Evaluation and Applied Practicum in Intermediate/Adolescent Literacy; and READ 680, Developing Literacy Leaders.
+Students should not attempt the RVE: Reading Specialist Assessment prior to completion of READ 660-Evaluation and Applied Practicum in Emergent/Early Literacy; READ 670-Evaluation and Applied Practicum in Intermediate/Adolescent Literacy; and READ 680-Developing Literacy Leaders.